Over 7k RTI appeals pending in MP

 A copy of the commission's decision is then sent to the applicant and officials concerned through WhatsApp, Tiwari told PTI.

 "Due to the lockdown, more than 7,000 RTI appeals were pending in the state.
-Therefore, I decided to dispose of cases by using the mobile video-call technology for conducting hearings, and providing a copy of the decision through WhatsApp, he said.
+Therefore, I decided to dispose of cases by using the mobile video-call technology for conducting hearings, and providing a copy of the decision through WhatsApp", he said.

 Centre refuses to answer RTI plea on amount spent on equipment purchase